anhinga/2024-notes/Ilya-SSI/README.md

 There are, roughly speaking, two classes of approaches to AI existential safety, adversarial and non-adversarial (collaborative).

-OpenAI approach, including Superalignment, has always been the traditional alignment approach which is quite adversarial.
+OpenAI's approach, including Superalignment, has always been a variant of the traditional alignment approach which is quite adversarial.

 However, Ilya himself prefers non-adversarial collaborative approach to AI existential safety.